abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/minikube.md

 tags:
   - minikube
   - installation
+  - read by AD
 ---

-Minikube is a tool for running local Kubernetes clusters using Docker container “nodes”.
+`Minikube` is a tool for running local Kubernetes clusters using Docker container “nodes”.
 Minikube was primarily designed for testing Kubernetes itself, but it can be used to deploy Kubernetes applications as well.
 To install or setup `minikube`, refer to the [Minikube documentation](https://minikube.sigs.k8s.io/docs/)

 ## Requirements

 * [minikube](https://minikube.sigs.k8s.io/docs/start) command line installed
 * [docker](https://docs.docker.com/engine/install) Docker Engine installed.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) command-line tool must be configured to communicate with your cluster.
-* openssl and curl command line must be installed too (only for install using kubectl) or helm command.
+* openssl and curl command line must be installed too (only for install using kubectl)

 ## Create minikube cluster